blakeblackshear/frigate/docs/docs/configuration/index.md

   fps: 5
   # Optional: enables detection for the camera (default: True)
   enabled: True
+  # Optional: Number of consecutive detection hits required for an object to be initialized in the tracker. (default: 1/2 the frame rate)
+  min_initialized: 2
   # Optional: Number of frames without a detection before Frigate considers an object to be gone. (default: 5x the frame rate)
   max_disappeared: 25
   # Optional: Configuration for stationary object tracking